possibilityspace/bluecap/readme.md

 Bluecap is a simple automated game designer, built in Unity.
 It includes a little bit of everything to help get you started making AI systems that design games.

 Bluecap was designed to pair with my 2020 tutorial, "Getting Started in Automated Game Design", which I gave at the IEEE Conference on Games.
-You can watch the tutorial on YouTube here: <link coming soon>
+You can watch the tutorial on YouTube here: https://www.youtube.com/watch?v=dZv-vRrnHDA

+Bluecap has also benefitted massively from the input of Mads Johansen (pyjamads) who made many fixes, polished several things, and added new design ideas.

 ## Getting Started